RajkumarGalaxy/ComputerVision/README.md

-# My Image Processing models
+# My Image and Video Processing models
-My notebooks in CNN using TensorFlow
+My python files and notebooks in Computer Vision tasks using TensorFlow, PyTorch and OpenCV[Python]